Ethel Roosevelt Derby: Later life and death

 In her later years, Derby devoted more time to the American Civil Rights Movement, a cause to which she had long been devoted.
 She worked on a smaller scale, though no less committed, than her first cousin Eleanor Roosevelt, and believed in solving local problems before working nationally.

 When she felt Black residents were being discriminated against, Derby formed a committee to bring low-income housing into Oyster Bay.
 The proposal initially was rebuffed by most of the residents.
 Ethel had her friends meet at her house where she convinced them that this was a good idea and the housing project was successfully completed.

 In 1960 Derby, along with her daughter Edith, made a seconding speech for the nomination of Richard Nixon at the Republican National Convention.
 By 1975, Derby was in visibly weak condition.
 In 1977 she made her final visit to the White House to see Jimmy Carter and his wife Rosalynn.

-In December 1977, she died at the Adam-Derby House in Oyster Bay, New York, aged 86; she was buried in the nearby Youngs Memorial Cemetery where her parents, husband and other relatives are also buried.
+On December 10, 1977, she died at the Adam-Derby House in Oyster Bay, New York, aged 86 after suffering from bronchitis; she was buried in the nearby Youngs Memorial Cemetery where her parents, husband and other relatives are also buried.